giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-mc.md

 This command adds a new Management Cluster to the GitOps repository.

-Other command this command depends on:
+Other commands this command depends on:

 - [gitops init]({{< relref "/ui-api/kubectl-gs/gitops/init" >}})